spaceman03/spaceman03/README.md

 ## Hi there 👋
 I'm a final year student at NTU majoring in Data Science and Artificial Intelligence.
-I am willing to learn and am currently learning more about data science out of school through online courses.
+I am willing to learn and am currently learning more about AI out of school through online courses.

 ### 🌱 I'm currently learning
-- AI Agents
+- Natural Language Processing
 - Large Language Models

 ### Programming Languages